Adani Power opposes journalist Paranjoy Guha Thakurta’s plea to transfer defamation case from Mundra

 Thakurta sought transfer of the case as several civil suits filed by the Adani Group against him were pending in Ahmedabad.

-The Adani Power has opposed a plea by journalist Paranjoy Guha Thakurta, seeking transfer of a criminal defamation suit filed by the company against him, from a court in Gujarat’s Mundra to Ahmedabad, The Indian Express reported on Thursday.
-The company, which is a Adani Group subsidiary, has filed an affidavit in the case before the Gujarat High Court.
+Adani Power has opposed a plea by journalist Paranjoy Guha Thakurta, seeking transfer of a criminal defamation suit filed by the company against him, from a court in Mundra, Gujarat, to Ahmedabad, The Indian Express reported on Thursday.
+The company, which is an Adani Group subsidiary, has filed an affidavit in the case before the Gujarat High Court.

 Thakurta, in his plea, had said that different companies under the Adani Group have filed several other civil suits against him, which were pending in Ahmedabad district.
-He also cited his ill-health as a reason for seeking transfer of the case to Ahmedabad.
+He also cited his ill health as a reason for seeking transfer of the case to Ahmedabad.

-However, Adani Power, in its affidavit submitted that the cause of action in the civil suits is entirely different from that in case of criminal defamation proceedings.
+However, Adani Power, in its affidavit, submitted that the cause of action in the civil suits is entirely different from that in case of criminal defamation proceedings.

 The current case pertains to two articles about the Adani Group, that were first published in The Economic and Political Weekly and then in The Wire.
 The articles alleged that the Centre had amended Special Economic Zone rules to facilitate duty reimbursements for raw materials to Adani Power Limited, leading to a benefit of Rs 500 crores.
 The Adani Group sent a legal notice to the publications, asking them to take down the articles, claiming they were defamatory.
 The Economic and Political Weekly took them down, which led Thakurta to resign as editor.

-After The Wire refused to comply with the notice, the Adani Group went to court applying for an injunction.
-It also filed two cases against the authors and the editors of The Wire in two different courts in Gujarat: a civil defamation suit in Bhuj and a criminal defamation case in Mundra.
+After The Wire refused to comply with the notice, the Adani Group went to court for an injunction.
+It also filed two cases against the authors and the editors of The Wire in two different courts in Gujarat – a civil defamation suit in Bhuj and a criminal defamation case in Mundra.

 Referring to Thakurta’s article in its affidavit, Adani Power said that the journalist had published a photo of Prime Minister Narendra Modi with the company’s Chairman Gautam Adani “making an imputation with a view to harm the reputation of the deponent [Adani Power]”, The Indian Express reported.